No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 We define categories like C|Z, where morphisms f: A → B | Z are conceptual transformations under a shared meaning frame.
 We introduce operators like σ that model semantic shifting, generalization, or abstraction across frames and we show that these operators exhibit functorial and even Kan-extension-like behavior.

 Meaning is no longer like a mirage.
 It circulates within a space that is structured, closed, and composable.

-Welcome to the algebraic topology of meaning, it is the new era of human expression.
+We are no longer chasing meaning.
+We are building it from its space.

 Note:
 In this version, the term fiber is used informally to describe the structural cohesion of morphic chains under a shared Z-frame.The current framework is not yet a strict fibered topos in the categorical sense.
 Formal connection to fibered topos is an intended direction for future versions.This document lays the foundation toward that goal.